ValeMel/stylegan/README.md

 Different configurations for different input resolutions

 Requirements

 .
-Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.
+Linux and Windows are supported, but the authors recommend Linux for performance and compatibility reasons.

 .
 1–8 high-end NVIDIA GPUs with at least 12 GB of memory.
 We have done all testing and development using Tesla V100 and A100 GPUs.